raviqqe/doc/pen-lang/compiler-optimization.md

 ---

-## "Compressing" data
+## "Compressing" IR

-- It's better to "decompress" data later.
+- It's better to "decompress" IR (intermediate representation) later.
   - Function inlining
 - All the later passes get slower by the increased data size.
 - LLVM handles the "decompression" anyway.